Amanda Seyfried: 2011–2019: Continued success

+2020–present: Streaming projects

 In 2020, Seyfried provided the voice of Daphne Blake in the film Scoob!
 She also starred in the psychological horror You Should Have Left, opposite Kevin Bacon and directed by David Koepp.
-She received critical acclaim for her third film of the year, playing actress Marion Davies in David Fincher's Mank, which earned her Golden Globe and Oscar nominations.
-She earned further critical acclaim in her performance as Theranos founder Elizabeth Holmes in the limited series The Dropout for which she won an Emmy Award for Outstanding Lead Actress and a nomination for a second Emmy for Outstanding Limited or Anthology Series as a producer of the show.
+She received critical acclaim for her third film of the year, playing actress Marion Davies in David Fincher's Mank (2020), which earned her Golden Globe and Oscar nominations.
+She earned further critical acclaim in her performance as Theranos founder Elizabeth Holmes in the 2022 limited series The Dropout for which she won an Emmy Award for Outstanding Lead Actress and a nomination for a second Emmy for Outstanding Limited or Anthology Series as a producer of the show.
+In 2022 and 2024, she starred in the drama film Seven Veils and comedy horror film I Don't Understand You, respectively.

 Public image

 Seyfried has received numerous accolades from People magazine, which ranked her number one in a 2011 article featuring "25 Beauties (and Hotties) at 25"; she was also included in the magazine's annual beauty list in 2009 and 2010.
 She also appeared in the magazine's "Beautiful at Every Age" article in 2012.
 She was featured in Vanity Fair's "Bright Young Hollywood" article in 2008; and in 2010 appeared on the magazine's cover along with several other actresses.

 In 2010, Seyfried was selected as brand's muse, ambassador and official spokesperson for French-Japanese luxury skincare house Clé de Peau Beauté.
 In May 2013, she was selected as the global face of Givenchy's Very Irresistible Fragrance.
 In June 2016, Seyfried became the global face of the Miu Miu's Fall Winter 2016 Collection Campaign, alongside Taylor Hill, Anna Ewers, Mayowa Nicholas, Rose Hanbury and more.

 Seyfried has been brand ambassador for Swiss luxury watch brand Jaeger-LeCoultre since 2019 and was named as the global ambassador for Lancôme in October 2019.